Andre-Vitorino/Pneumonia_Classifier/README.md

 # 2.0 The Solution

-Thinking about this problemns, i decided to make an algorithm to make things more easy for every one.
-With a pneumonia classifier i dont have to horry about find someone capable of make diagnosis.
+Thinking about this problemns, I decided to make an algorithm to make things more easy for everyone.
+With a pneumonia classifier we dont have to worry about find someone capable of make diagnosis.
 With this approuch the diagnosis are made more fast, more assertive and less expensive.

 ## 2.1 How to use this solution?